World Youth Chess Championship: Notes

 1994 – Szeged, Hungary – (August) – Peter Leko finally got his gold medal, this time in the U-16 Boys event.
-Bearing in mind his past disappointments, it is worth noting that other high-profile players missed gold medals at this event, including 2 future World Champions.
+Bearing in mind his past disappointments, other high-profile players missed gold medals at this event, including 2 future World Champions.
 In retrospect, this underlines the strength of the event.
 Among those taking home silver medals, were Alexandra Kosteniuk (U-10 Girls), Étienne Bacrot (U-12 Boys) and Rustam Kasimdzhanov (U-16 Boys).
 There was an impressive showing from the Ukrainian Girls Squad, taking 3 of the 5 gold medals on offer.